 how do you use it?

 Liquid Quartz is a post firing applied product, so it requires no firing to cure it.
 It ia a permeating sealer applied by brushing, spraying, or dipping.
-For detailed instructions & product information please click on these links:
+It works by creating a root system in the porous surface, self leveling on the surface of the clay body, & curing in 24 hours, with the water base evaporating off leaving just the active particles fused permanently with the clay body.
+For detailed instructions on how to apply it or prep your work for application, & other general product information, please click on these links:

 NOTE: The NEW General Information Sheet above contains more detailed instructions & extra information based on your frequently asked questions, please download it & read it before making your enquiry.
 If your question is still not answered here, then please drop us a line at email@example.com.